 The guidance provided for the PFAS BCLs is not final NDEP action.
 It is neither intended to nor can it be relied upon, to create any rights enforceable by a party in litigation with the state of Nevada.

+Recommendations

-Future Actions
+Future Actions - Sampling

-NDEP has utilized a drinking water source ranking assessment GIS tool to conduct a preliminary PFAS screening on drinking water protection areas (DWPA) within Nevada.
-The tool uses several input GIS feature classes, a python script to prepare the DWPA feature class on which the assessment is run, and SQL Server database views to calculate a sample prioritization score for each DWPA.
-By using available geodatabases to develop State-wide maps, potential risk locations for exposure related to drinking water sources can be identified.
-The sampling tool will serve as an initial approach for this screening level evaluation.
-Drinking water sources are being identified that supply regulated public water systems.
-This is a screening level approach and detailed information is not available for analysis of exposure pathways.
+NDEP has utilized a GIS based sampling prioritization tool to conduct a preliminary PFAS screening of drinking water protection areas (DWPA) within Nevada.
+NDEP has developed DWPAs for public drinking water sources.
+The tool uses multiple factors to calculate a sample prioritization score for each DWPA.
+The sampling tool will serve as an initial approach for a screening level evaluation.
+Additional analytical and hydrogeologic data, and location information will be required if analysis of exposure pathways is deemed necessary and appropriate.

-Additional considerations may be given to address locations in the State that rely on private domestic wells for drinking water.
+Additional considerations may be given to address locations in the State that rely on private domestic wells for drinking water such as:

+Providing options for testing domestic wells

+Volunteer sampling programs

+Providing educational information on how to sample for PFAS

 Developing a routine monitoring strategy based on the potential risks identified will ensure exposure to PFAS will be minimized through drinking water sources.
-The following items are planned actions that will support efforts to characterize the extent of PFAS contamination in Nevada.
+The following items are planned actions that will support efforts to characterize the extent of PFAS contamination in Nevada:

 Grant funding from EPA for Drinking Water & Environmental Sampling